 Petra is adjacent to a small town called Wadi Musa, which has mostly evolved and built up purely to serve tourism.
 This is where nearly all tourists will base themselves and also where the entrance to the Petra Visitor Centre is (and the gates into Petra).

-If you are feeling patient, there are buses operated by Jordanian company JETT.
-They are not frequent throughout the day, and at the time of writing, the JETT bus departs from Abdali station in Amman at 6.30am and arrives into Petra at about 10.30am.
+To get to Petra from Amman, there are buses operated by Jordanian company JETT.
+They aren’t very frequent throughout the day, and at the time of writing, the JETT bus departs from Abdali station in Amman at 6.30am and arrives into Petra at about 10.30am.
 A JETT Bus then departs Petra at 5pm, so it is possible to do Petra in a day from Amman on public transport.

 How much is the entry cost?